What Causes Ear Squeeze?

 Symptoms of ear squeeze include the following:

-- Rest; avoid further dives, coughing, sneezing, bending, and attempts to equalize pressure in the ears.
+- Rest; avoid further dives or flights, coughing, sneezing, bending, and attempts to equalize pressure in the ears.

 - Pain may be relieved with 1-2 acetaminophen (Tylenol) every 4 hours and/or 1-2 ibuprofen (Advil, Motrin) every 6-8 hours.